E235 series: Special liveries

-In October 2022, set 15 was repainted into an all-over black livery to commemorate the 150th anniversary of the opening of the railway.
+Between October and December 2022, set 15 was repainted into an all-over black livery to commemorate the 150th anniversary of the opening of the first railway in Japan.
 The Netflix logo also appears on the sides of the carriages.

-It will remain with this livery until 31 December 2022.
+On 16 September 2025, JR East announced that it would be operating a pair of E235 series trainsets with a special design commemorating 100 years since the opening of the existing Yamanote Line loop route.
+The designs will pay tribute to former 103 series and 205 series that formerly operated on the line.

 E235-1000 series

-The E235-1000 series fleet will consist of a total of 745 cars (consisting of 51 11-car trains and 46 four-car trains) for use on the Sōbu Line (Rapid) and Yokosuka Line, replacing the E217 series in use since 1994.
+The E235-1000 series fleet consist of a total of 745 cars (consisting of 49 11-car trains and 44 four-car trains) for use on the Sōbu Line (Rapid) and Yokosuka Line, replacing the E217 series in use since 1994.
 The fleet was introduced into service on 21 December 2020.

 On 21 April 2020, the Green cars of the first set were completed at the J-TREC factory in Kanazawa-ku, Yokohama and transported to the J-TREC factory in Niigata to be joined with standard cars.
 On 3 June 2020, the first 11-car set was completed at Niigata; it was delivered to Kamakura Depot on 8 June 2020.
 The first 4-car set was completed at Niigata on 16 June 2020 and was delivered on 19 June 2020.
+On March 8, 2025, the E217 Series was officially withdrawn from service and the E235-1000 series fully replaced the latter.